wiremock/api-template-library/apisetu.gov.in-msde/index.md

 ---
 slug: "apisetu-gov-in-msde"
-name: "Ministry of Skill Development And Entrepreneurship"
+title: "Ministry of Skill Development And Entrepreneurship"
 provider: "apisetu.gov.in"
 description: "National Council for Vocational Training (NCVT) under Ministry of Skill\
   \ Development And Entrepreneurship has been entrusted with the responsibilities\